menu

 Demographics

-In terms of college education, Alberta is nearly on par with the US average for all cities of 21.84%: 17.14% of adults 25 and older in Alberta have a bachelor's degree or advanced degree.
+The education level of Alberta citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.14% of adults 25 and older in Alberta have a college degree.

 The per capita income in Alberta in 2022 was $30,327, which is lower middle income relative to Virginia, and middle income relative to the rest of the US.
 This equates to an annual income of $121,308 for a family of four.
 However, Alberta contains both very wealthy and poor people as well.